 Grains, such as oats, wheat, barley, buckwheat, and rice are high in GABA as well.

 Tomato, potato, sweet potato, kale, celery, chestnuts, and valerian are other common foods naturally high in GABA.
+They contribute to our daily intake.

 Last, but not least, if you want to naturally boost your daily intake of GABA, you should consume chlorella.
 Chlorella is a freshwater algae, which is particularly high in GABA, protein, and chlorophyll.
-Actually, chlorella contains 500 mg of GABA per 100g.
-Just 1 small chlorella tablet contains about 1 mg of GABA.
-According to a study, participants improved their high blood pressure, taking 20 mg of GABA from chlorella a day![5]

-Foods that boost GABA synthesis
+Foods that naturally boost GABA synthesis

 Foods rich in Glutamate